hellc/EGOCache-Encryption/README.markdown

 # EGOCache
-EGOCache is a simple, thread-safe key value cache store for macOS, iOS, tvOS and watchOS.
+EGOCache is a simple, thread-safe key value cache store for macOS, iOS, tvOS and watchOS with encryption mechanism.

-It has native support for `NSString`, `UIImage`, `NSImage`, and `NSData`, but can store anything that implements `<NSCoding>`.
+It has native support for `NSString`, `UIImage`, `NSImage`, and `NSData`, but can securely store anything that implements `<NSCoding>`.
 All cached items expire after the timeout, which by default, is one day.

 ## Installation